Noam-Jacob/NJ_CAP_Project/README.md

 **How to Execute:**
 1. Download repository
 2. Modify config.py with your personal S3 Access and Redshift information.
+Also set limit of Data frame rows inserted into Database.
+Dataset location also is in here.
 3. Verify Spark is installed on the environment that will be used to execute the ETL job (Local machine or Jupyter).
 4. If using Jupyter execute line by line using file `SparkETL_Main_v3.ipynb`.
    Otherwise submit the spark job: